-After our adventures in Vietnam, our goal was to join Thailand to respect a tradition, celebrate New Year's Eve with our Indian friends: Rajat and Payal!
+After our adventures in Vietnam, our goal was to join Thailand to respect a tradition, celebrate New Year's Day with our Indian friends: Rajat and Payal!
 This is 3 years that we do it together and it is not the fact of having gone around the world that will change this habit!
 We had to meet at Koh Samui on December 23.
 So we left Hoh Chi Minh City on December 18 by plane to Phuket with VietAirJet. (and above all we do not forget to make the provisions of champagne for Christmas and New Year's Day at the duty free of the airport!).

 Island Hopping in South Thailand

-Koh Samui / Koh Phan Gan / Koh Tao
+The island cocktail: Koh Samui / Koh Phan Gan / Koh Tao

 Once again, it's all about Christmas, foie gras, salmon and champagne!
 As if we were at home!
 What a joy to spend New Year's Eve in the sun with friends!

-The day before we separate from our friends, we received an email announcing that our 2 ferries are canceled.
-Rajat and Payal returning to Koh Samui to take a flight to Bangkok and then India, and us, continuing our journey to reach the north of the country.
+The day before we separate from our friends, we receive an email announcing that our 2 ferries are canceled.
+Rajat and Payal returning to Koh Samui to take a flight to Bangkok and India, and us, continuing our journey to reach the north of the country.
 We quickly learn that the cyclone Pabuk arrives on Koh Tao!
 Oh oh my god!

 We learn in this panic that the last ferries will leave Koh Tao the next morning despite cancellations made by all ferry companies.